Syria rebels launch attack in central Hama after months of calm

 Most shops in the city were shut, residents said by Skype.
 Telephone and mobile lines were later cut.

-Opposition activists said the army had mobilised reinforcements and that it was not clear if the rebels could hold onto the captured school for long.
+Opposition activists said the army had mobilized reinforcements and that it was not clear if the rebels could hold onto the captured school for long.

 (Reporting by Erika Solomon; Editing by Alistair Lyon)